 The original Razer BlackShark V2 is no longer available on the company’s website.
 However, it remains on sale from most major retailers including Amazon and Best Buy.
 At an affordable price, fans gain a comfortable build, excellent isolation, and cross-platform connectivity.
 Given there is no word on the Razer BlackShark V3, many will wonder whether it is worth waiting for a feature-rich upgrade.

-The Razer BlackShark V2 ($79 at Amazon) retains the iconic, yet comparatively modest, black and green Razer branding.
+The Razer BlackShark V2 ($79 at Amazon) retains the iconic yet modest black and green Razer branding.
 The headset is also smoother and less bulky than its immediate siblings.
-The BlackShark V2 benefits from a large tilt range so that people with wider heads can secure a comfortable fit.
+The BlackShark V2 benefits from a large tilt range, allowing people with wider heads to secure a comfortable fit.
 Under the hood, fans gain excellent isolation to keep incidental noise at bay.
 The headset also works with virtually every console and offers 3.5mm connectivity for wired listening.
 Fancier features, like surround sound and a custom EQ, are handled by the Razer Synapse 3 companion app.
 It also includes a suite of THX-tuned game profiles to tailor your sound profile to specific games.
-However, the Synapse 3 app only works with PC.
+However, the Synapse 3 app only works on a PC.
 Those running the headphones via an Apple Mac or console will miss some Razer-specific features.
 Nevertheless, few headphones offer as good sound quality and comfort in the sub-$100 category.

 The most obvious alternative to the BlackShark V2 is the Razer BlackShark V2 Pro (2023) ($199.99 at Amazon.)
 This headset brings a list of updated features that elevate it above the rest.
 For example, the headset has much better microphone quality than its predecessor.
 Likewise, it now supports wireless connectivity and charges via USB-C instead of micro-USB.
 The BlackShark V2 Pro (2023) suppresses noise by up to 46dB and has good sound quality with ample bass for in-game sound effects.
 The headset lasts over twice as long as the BlackShark V2 Pro (2020) model, lasting over 55 hours on a single charge.
 Regarding connectivity, the headset supports Bluetooth 5.2 with the SBC and AAC Bluetooth codecs.
 Unfortunately, there is no available analog connection, meaning the headset is incompatible with Xbox consoles.